Skip to main content

 Loss of Consortium or Companionship

-Compensation for the loss of familial relations, typically filed by a spouse or immediate family member for the loss of companionship, care, or marital benefits.
+Compensation for the loss of familial relations, typically filed by a spouse for the loss of companionship, affection, society, and marital benefits.
+In New York, loss of consortium claims are generally limited to legally married spouses.

 Disfigurement